 Contactless while still in contact

 One of the best parts of running small, locally-owned accommodation is the one-on-one interaction you have with your guests.
-But with the onset of social distancing and the increased awareness of how easily the virus can spread, it’s likely that a lot of face-to-face interaction in close quarters will be a thing of the past for the time being.
+With the onset of social distancing and the increased awareness of how easily the virus can spread, it’s likely that a lot of face-to-face interaction in close quarters will be a thing of the past for the time being.

 Create more avenues for communication